TYPE DESIGN INFORMATION PAGE last updated on Fri Sep 15 20:33:07 EDT 2023

 Jay worked in the lettering department at Hallmark in 1997.
 In earlier days, Jay ran Invisible Studio Fonts, but that link is now dead.
 He also worked at the University of Kansas and for PC Gamer Magazine.

 Calligrapher, b.
 Stockton, CA. Art director of Letter Arts Review magazine since 1992.
 Designer of Nyx (1997-2002, Linotype, Adobe).
-Presently, Rick is Manager of Font Development at Hallmark Cards near Kansas City, MO.
+Presently, Rick was Manager of Font Development at Hallmark Cards near Kansas City, MO, until some time between 2012 and 2016.
 Nyx won an award at Bukvaraz 2001.
-[Google] [MyFonts] [More] ⦿

 River City Rubber Works